Sydney Wind Symphony: City of Sydney Bicentennial Concert Band

+City of Sydney Concert Band

+In 1989, the City of Sydney Bicentennial Concert Band had completed its charter on 31st December 1988 and an interested group of parents and friends of the band prepared a new submission to they Sydney council for a permanent concert and marching band to represent the City.
+The proposal was accepted and the Council enthusiastically endorsed the re-formation of City of Sydney Bicentennial Concert Band as the City of Sydney Concert Band as its permanent successor.
+One of Australia's most distinguished band conductors, former Director of Music of the Royal Australian Air Force Squadron Leader (Ret'd) Michael Butcher, was appointed the Director of Music.

-From 1989 the ensemble, described in 1992 as "the musical voice of our city" by Alderman Frank Sartor, Lord Mayor of Sydney, was known as The City of Sydney Concert Band and represented the city at a number of civic functions, including the Lord Mayor's charity concert, the arrival and departure of the Queen Elizabeth 2, the arrival of Her Majesty Queen Elizabeth II and Prince Philip, Duke of Edinburgh at Sydney Town Hall and the 60th Anniversary of the Sydney Harbour Bridge.
+During the first quarter of 1992 the band has enjoyed its most active period since the height of the Bicentennial Celebrations and was described as "the musical voice of our city" by Alderman Frank Sartor, Lord Mayor of Sydney, was known as The City of Sydney Concert Band and represented the city at a number of civic functions, including the Lord Mayor's charity concert, the arrival and departure of the Queen Elizabeth 2, the arrival of Her Majesty Queen Elizabeth II and Prince Philip, Duke of Edinburgh at Sydney Town Hall and the 60th Anniversary of the Sydney Harbour Bridge.
 In 1992 it undertook a three-week European tour which included an appearance at World Expo '92 in Seville.